tobymao/18xx/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+DO NOT PASTE THE GAME JSON!
+Please use [gist](https://gist.github.com/) instead.

 Please fill out the bug report title with the game name and description

 e.g. "[18Chesapeake] Incorrect revenue for route from Baltimore to DC"